 Financial Habit #5: Get the right systems in place to support everyday invoicing

 The discussion on tax highlights how much emphasis needs to be put on the invoicing and cash collection side of a business.
 A business makes no money until the invoice is sent, once the invoice is sent the cash collection cycle can happen.

 We recently got chatting with James from Elon Electrics, who summarised the difference this made for his business.

 "Every 3 months my boss and I would catch up and we would drag together the scraps of paper from all over our offices, utes, bedrooms or wherever and do a quarter of a year worth of invoicing that way.
 It was always massively stressful, it also meant we missed things...

 Now instead, I can do invoicing anytime.
 Whenever I go into Fergus, as long as the boys have input their info on the jobs (which they’re pretty good at), all the info is there.
 This includes my supplier documents, those from Middy’s my wholesaler, everything gets sucked into the job making it all so easy."

-All in all, there’s a lot of moving pieces when it comes to tax management and it’s not easy to manage.
-If you are doing it by yourself then hats off to you, but I would always recommend having a professional filing your returns or at least overseeing things to give you that extra peace of mind and help you avoid tax problems in future.
+All in all, there are a lot of moving pieces when it comes to tax management and it’s not easy to manage.
+If you are doing it by yourself then hats off to you, but I would always recommend having a professional filing your returns or at least oversee things to give you that extra peace of mind and help you avoid tax problems in future.

 Over to you

-For a long term solution, sign up for a free trial of Fergus job management software for tradies.
-For a limited time, Australian businesses, can also take advantage of our EOFY offer.
+For a long-term solution, sign up for a free trial of Fergus job management software for tradespeople.